smileywoman's Bio

 Yeah, dancing is something I do.
 I do it in my sleep, while standing in line at the grocery store.
 I don’t listen to classical music to relax...because I find myself trying to choreograph to it!

-At 49, I don’t get to dance as much as I like to do.
-I’m lucky if I dance 2-3 times a week (instead of the 3-5 times I used to dance).
-It’s harder to recover from injury, and life’s obligations take priority.
+As an older dancer, I don't get to dance as much as I would like to do.
+I'm lucky if I dance 2-3 times a week (instead of the 4-6 times a week that I used to dance).
+It's harder to recover from injuries, and life's obligations take priority.

 The way dancing makes me feel is a combination of spiritual, emotional, and physical.
 There's an AMAZING interview a friend of mine did on Tami Stronach.
 Tami was best known as the English child actress who played the Empress in movie entitled, "The Never Ending Story."
 Tami is now a professional dancer, choreographer (who also has her own small dance company).
 A quote of her's describes EXACTLY how I feel about dancing: